-Out-of-State travel is estimated by using an approximated air fare, lodging, possible rental vehicle and out of State per diem of \$32.00 per day.
+Out-of-State travel is estimated by using an approximated air fare, lodging, possible rental vehicle, and out of State per diem of \$32.00 per day.
+Below is a breakdown of some recent out of state travel Indiana has completed.